-Confirmed speakers: Prof. Vasu Reddy, Prof. Joanna Rączaszek-Leonardi, Prof. Marc Slors, Dr. Manuel Heras-Escribano, Dr. María Jimena Clavel Vázquez, Dr. Victor Fernández-Castro, Dr. Sophie Pedersen, Rebecca Zeilstra, Josephine Pascoe, and Dr. Miguel Segundo-Ortin.
+Confirmed speakers: Prof. Vasu Reddy, Prof. Joanna Rączaszek-Leonardi, Prof. Marc Slors, Dr. Manuel Heras-Escribano, Dr. María Jimena Clavel Vázquez, Dr. Victor Fernández-Castro, Dr. Sofie Pedersen, Rebecca Zeilstra, Josephine Pascoe, and Dr. Miguel Segundo-Ortin.

 When:23rd & 24th September, 2021 – 11.00 to 17.30 (CEST)

 Where: This is an online event and everyone is welcome to join.
 If you’re interested in attending, please send an e-mail to email@example.com so we can make sure that you receive the link.

 Marc Slors – Vicarious conventional norm enforcement is more than upscaled dyadic norm enforcement